 “Sterility” s: Sterility is the absence of living organisms.
-The conditions of the sterility tests are given in the European (or other relevant) Pharmacopoeia.
+The conditions of the sterility tests are given in the European (or other relevant) Pharmacopoeia;

-“System” is a regulated pattern of interacting activities and techniques that are united to form an organized whole.
+“System” is a regulated pattern of interacting activities and techniques that are united to form an organized whole;

 “Validation Protocol” a written plan stating how validation will be conducted and defining acceptance criteria.
-For example, the protocol for a manufacturing process identifies processing equipment, critical process parameters/operating ranges, product characteristics, sampling, test data to be collected, number of validation runs, and acceptable test results.
+For example, the protocol for a manufacturing process identifies processing equipment, critical process parameters/operating ranges, product characteristics, sampling, test data to be collected, number of validation runs, and acceptable test results;

-“Validation” is a documented program that provides a high degree of assurance that a specific process, method, or system will consistently produce a result meeting pre- determined acceptance criteria.
+“Validation” is a documented program that provides a high degree of assurance that a specific process, method, or system will consistently produce a result meeting pre- determined acceptance criteria;

 “Working cell bank” is a culture of cells derived from the master cell bank and intended for use in the preparation of production cell cultures.
-The working cell bank is usually stored at -70°C or lower.
+The working cell bank is usually stored at -70°C or lower;

 “Working seed lot” a culture of a micro-organism derived from the master seed lot and intended for use in production.
-Working seed lots are distributed into containers and stored as described above for master seed lots.
+Working seed lots are distributed into containers and stored as described above for master seed lots;

-“Yield, Expected” the quantity of material or the percentage of theoretical yield anticipated at any appropriate phase of production based on previous laboratory, pilot scale, or manufacturing data.
+“Yield, expected” the quantity of material or the percentage of theoretical yield anticipated at any appropriate phase of production based on previous laboratory, pilot scale, or manufacturing data;

 “Yield, Theoretical” the quantity that would be produced at any appropriate phase of production, based upon the quantity of material to be used, in the absence of any loss or error in actual production.
-Sterile filling would not normally be regarded as part of packaging, the bulk product being the filled, but not finally packaged, primary containers.
+Sterile filling would not normally be regarded as part of packaging, the bulk product being the filled, but not finally packaged, primary containers.;

 CHAPTER 1: INTRODUCTION

 Rwanda FDA is established by the Law Nº 003/2018 of 09/02/2018 determining its mission, organization and functioning.
 The mandate of the authority is to protect public health through regulation of human and veterinary medicines, vaccines and other biological products, processed foods, poisons, medicated cosmetics, medical devices, household chemical substances, tobacco & tobacco products.